 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three aspects of the ambivalence of feeling commonly found in narcissistic clients.
+-Explain three aspects of ambivalence found in narcissistic clients.

--Name three aspects of a narcissistic client’s need for manipulation.
+-Describe two aspects of a narcissistic client’s need for derogration.

--Name three aspects of the narcissistic client’s need to control emotion and the connection to past traumatic experiences.
+-Identify three aspects of the client’s need to control emotion in connection with traumatic narcissism.

 -Explain how does the DSM define the criteria for the diagnosis of narcissistic personality disorder.